SAP-samples/teched2025-IN162/README.md

-# IN162 -  Real-time data for AI agents: Grounding with event-driven architecture
+# IN162 -  Real-time data for AI agents: Grounding with event-driven architecture.

 ## Description